ithot-all/base-schema/README.md

 ![android-sex-http](art/logo.png)

 # base-schema
-:smile: a mongoose base schema
+:smile: a mongoose base schema simply

 # function
 - give your schema append `created_at` `updated_at` and manage them